UMainedynamics/SeidarT_Legacy/README.md

 *numpy*, *scipy*, *glob3*, *matplotlib*.

 Installation of these packages is different between MacOSx and Linux distributions. [*Anaconda*](https://docs.continuum.io/anaconda/) provides a convenient **Python** environment for installing and developing programs, however, Anaconda doesn't provide *GCC-7* or later so compilation of the **Fortran** code will return an error.
 This can be remedied by uninstalling **GCC** from *Anaconda* and upgrading via *apt* to *GCC-7* or greater.
+For *Anaconda* users, it's necessary to

 To download the software, open a terminal (*Ctrl-Alt-t* for Ubuntu and *Ctrl-Opt-Shift-t* for Mac) and change directories